jamestomasino/burrow/README.md

-burrow recipe         # add or update a recipe to box burrow topic          # add or update a topic file burrow create-config  # generate a default config file burrow update-git     # pull latest git repo for gopher dir, if exists
+burrow recipe         # add or update a recipe to box burrow topic          # add or update a topic file burrow create-config  # generate a default config file burrow edit-config    # open your config file for editing burrow update-git     # pull latest git repo for gopher dir, if exists
 ```